 Practical Tips

-• Budget for Secondary Tickets Realistically: The $368 median assumes face-value access.
-Resale for knockout-round matches at AT&T Stadium will likely be the most expensive in the tournament.
+- Budget for Secondary Tickets Realistically: The $500 baseline assumes Category 2 minimum face-value access through FIFA's portal.
+Category 1 face-value runs $700–$1,200 for group stage.
+Resale for knockout-round matches at AT&T Stadium will likely be among the most expensive in the tournament.

-• Consider Staying in Dallas Proper: The hotel cost difference between Arlington and downtown Dallas is minimal ($20–$30/night), and central Dallas gives you access to far better food, nightlife, and DART rail for non-match-day transit.
+- Consider Staying in Dallas Proper: Central Dallas gives you access to far better food, nightlife, and DART rail for non-match-day transit, though hotel rates in both areas spike during WC weekends.

-Want to understand how these numbers are calculated?
-Read our methodology.
-For a full breakdown of the local sports landscape, visit our Dallas destination page.
+For scoring details, see how we ranked these cities.
+For the local sports landscape, visit our Dallas destination page.

 Don't just watch, Go.